Panorama Mall: History

 By the 1970s, business had declined compared to other regional malls that had opened in the Valley, such as the Sherman Oaks Galleria, Sherman Oaks Fashion Square, and Northridge Fashion Center.

 In 1979, the Santa Monica-based Macerich Co. real estate development firm and the Connecticut General Mortgage and Realty Investments Co. bought the mall for $5.8 million, enclosed and renovated it.
 The $7 million in improvements included a refresh to the look of the mall, new construction including a second strip of shops, plus a roof over the mall walkway.
 The retail sales area increased to 145000 sqft and the mall was physically connected to the adjacent Broadway store.
 A large stainless sculpture by artist Sebastian Trovato was added, portraying intertwining rings.

 In 1986, the Panorama Mall ranked 40th out of the 61 regional shopping malls in Los Angeles and Orange Counties with more than $68 million in annual sales.
 Business was improving, according to the manager of the Broadway, but the Los Angeles Times characterized retail in the area as "awaiting revival".

+Ohrbach’s would close in September 1986 and the store would be sold to the Indoor Swap Meet in 1986.
+Robinsons closed in 1987, and would be demolished in 1995.
+Woolworth closed in the early 90s and the space would be taken up by La Curacao in 1995.

 In the late 1990s, Walmart opened in the building vacated by the Broadway after that chain's merger into Federated Department Stores and then Macy's, which was initially what it was supposed to become.

 The owners renovated the mall again for $1 million in 2005.

-As of 2019, the former Montgomery Ward store across from the mall is slated to become a residential and retail mixed-use development.
+The former Montgomery Ward was torn down in November 2024.
+Curacao closed in February 2025 due to major construction that is happened to the mall and relocated their inventory to the neighboring store located at Northridge Fashion Center.